 - Employer Name (if applicable)

-Apartment List’s rent calculator is a useful tool that’ll help you calculate the amount a tenant is able to comfortably afford for monthly rent payments.
+Apartment List's rent calculator is a valuable tool that'll help you calculate the amount you can comfortably afford for monthly rent payments.